squw/CS338_project/README.md

 # Load Data into MySQL database method:
 Since we have TSV files from IMDB, we choose to use python to load the tables into our MySQL database.
-Details in 'Load_Data_From_TSV.py'
+We use sqlalchemy engine to connect to local mathine Details in 'Load_Data_From_TSV.py'

 # Accessing the loaded data: